Co-author: Michelle Norton

 Unsecured loans don’t use your assets as security, but usually have higher interest rates than a secured loan.
 Further, these types of loans can be harder to obtain, particularly if you have a bad credit rating.

+With the Official Cash Rate so low, home loan rates are very, very affordable.
 If you have an existing home loan, you could potentially transfer your debt onto your mortgage.
-With the official cash rate now just 3.00%, home loan rates are competitively low.

 However, there is a danger here that, despite minimizing your monthly repayments, you might end up paying off the debt over a much longer term, costing you more in the long run.
 Fortunately, this can be avoided by paying more than the minimum each month.